This blog is the first of a series on AI business challenges, written by Xomnia’s analytics translators.

 How to determine the value of AI

 Figuring out how to identify AI opportunities suited to a company’s situation can be quite the puzzle.
+A puzzle with lots of pieces and many different configurations depending on the context.
 Luckily, even the toughest puzzles can be solved with the right tools and a well-structured, analytical approach.

 Let’s begin with some definitions, as the AI elements in a business strategy are sometimes separately referred to as “AI strategy”.
 The concept remains the same: an AI strategy, like a business strategy, is a plan to achieve a desired state, usually centered around adding value to a company.
 A strategy is necessary, because employees leave; teams are disbanded; new people join teams with different perspectives; business goals, products and focuses change over time too.
 Change is the only constant, which also explains why you need to evaluate your AI strategy frequently.